jmyounker/monoskel/README.md

 `bin` -- scripts run by the build environment

-`bin/initialize-repo` -- initializes repo
+`bin/create-repo` -- creates a new monorep from the skeleton

 `bin/update-build-environment` -- install/update developer's environment

 `cell` -- developer level components go here

+`skel` -- contains the template for a new repo

 `WORKSPACE` -- master workspace file for

 `README.md` -- an overview of the repo; this file

-`WORKSPACE.tmpl` -- template file for WORKSPACE which may eventually go away; pay no attention

 Further Plans
 ---

-**Set license for project**

-**Create github project(s)**

-**Turn target repo into a build artifact.**

-I'm quickly realizing that some amount of initialization and testing will be necessary to separate my tooling from the final repo.

 Thinking this over further, I think the process for building will be something like this:

 * User checks out monoskel.
-* User runs `bin/initialize-repo PATH_TO_REPO GIT_PROJECT_NAME` and it crates the
-  skeleton based on this repo.
-The basic skeleton probably gets moved elsewhere.
+* User runs `bin/monoskel create PATH_TO_REPO` and it creates the skeleton based on this repo and creates a base project.

-Things that currently need to be separated out are:
+* Creates first commit.
+* User manually pushes to gitlab/github.

+Update process looks like on of these:

+* User updates monoskel.
+* User runs `bin/monoskel plan PATH_TO_REPO` and it creates a list of files which will be updated.
+* User redirects these to file.
+* User edits file.
-* remove `bin/initialize-repo` after it runs successfully.
+* User runs plan `bin/monoskel apply`.

-* remove `bin/initialize-repo` from distribution repo.
-* remove `WORKSPACE.tmpl` from distribution repo.
+**Automate creation of upstream repo**

 **Automate application for Atlassian accounts**